goanpeca/ATE.org/src/ATE/org/actions_on/program/README.md

   - [ ] add a 'maintenance' flow for FT
   - [ ] rename 'characterisation' to 'quality' for PR
   - [ ] rename 'characterisation' to 'quality' for FT
-  - [ ] make sure the flows are organized, to to bottom:
+  - [ ] make sure the flows are organized as follows (to to bottom):
-    1. checker
+    - checker
-    2. mainenance
+    - mainenance
-    3. production
+    - production
-    4. engineering
+    - engineering
-    5. validation
+    - validation
-    6. quality
+    - quality
-    7. qualification (only present for FT)
+    - qualification (only present for FT)

 # Notes